More than $2.6 billion dollars in financial aid went unawarded in 2018.

 That’s why it’s so important for students and their families to complete the FAFSA application before graduation (and every year!) in order to qualify for need-based aid and even many merit-based programs.
 Not sure where to start?

 Every student planning to enroll in a post-secondary education program should complete the FAFSA.
-Even if your family income prevents your student from receiving need-based aid, many merit-based programs require completion of the FAFSA.
+Even if you think your family income prevents you from receiving need-based aid, many merit-based programs require completion of the FAFSA.

 Students and parents must use their own individual FSA ID to log in, and each will need his or her own social security number to get started.

 Some states like Illinois, Louisiana, and Texas require the completion of a FAFSA application as a high school graduation requirement.
 This can be a good way to ensure students receive all the financial aid possible!

 How often do I apply for the FAFSA?

 One of the biggest things students overlook during their first year of college is that they forget to apply for the FAFSA again!
 Make sure you apply to the FAFSA early and every year.

 Historically, students who applied in the first three months received twice as much grant money as those who waited to apply until spring.
 Completing the FAFSA early also helps you apply earlier to schools.
 And students who apply early may see more generous financial aid packages than those who apply regular decision.